 c.
 Delete.
 Delete your Personal Information.

 d.
-Transfer.
+Portability.
 Transfer a machine-readable copy of your Personal Information to you or a third party of your choice.

 e.
 Restrict.
 Restrict the processing of your Personal Information.

 f.
 Object.
 Object to our reliance on our legitimate interests as the basis of our processing of your Personal Information that impacts your rights.

 g.
 Withdraw consent.
 When the processing of data is based on your consent, you have the right to withdraw the consent at any time.

 39. Cross-border transfers – We may transfer your data out of the EU/EEA or UK to a jurisdiction that has different data protection laws from yours.
 If we transfer your Personal Information out of EU/EEA or UK to a country not deemed by competent regulators to provide an adequate level of personal information protection, the transfer will be performed: